-Plan Description - The District contributes to the State Teachers Retirement System of Ohio (STRS Ohio), a cost sharing, multiple-employer public employee retirement system.
+Plan Description - The District contributes to the State Teachers Retirement System of Ohio (STRS Ohio), a cost-sharing multiple-employer public employee retirement plan.
 STRS Ohio provides retirement and disability benefits to members and death and survivor benefits to beneficiaries.
-STRS Ohio issues a stand-alone financial report that may be obtained by writing to State Teachers Retirement System, 275 East Broad Street, Columbus, Ohio 43215-3771, by calling (614) 227-7877, or by visiting the STRS Ohio Web site at www.strsoh.org.
+STRS Ohio issues a stand-alone financial report that may be obtained by writing to the State Teachers Retirement System of Ohio, 275 East Broad Street, Columbus, Ohio 43215-3771, by calling (888) 227-7877, or by visiting the STRS Ohio Web site at www.strsoh.org.

-New members have a choice of three retirement plans, a Defined Benefit (DB) Plan, a Defined Contribution (DC) Plan and a Combined Plan.
-The DB Plan offers an annual retirement allowance based on final average salary times a percentage that varies based on years of service, or an allowance based on a member's lifetime contributions and earned interest matched by STRS Ohio funds divided by an actuarially determined annuity factor.
-The DC Plan allows members to place all their member contributions and employer contributions equal to 10.5 percent of earned compensation into an investment account.
+New members have a choice of three retirement plans, a Defined Benefit Plan (DBP), a Defined Contribution Plan (DCP), and a Combined Plan (CP).
+The DBP offers an annual retirement allowance based on final average salary multiplied by a percentage that varies based on years of service or on an allowance based on a member's lifetime contributions and earned interest matched by STRS Ohio funds divided by an actuarially determined annuity factor.
+The DCP allows members to place all their member contributions and employer contributions equal to 10.5 percent of earned compensation into an investment account.
 Investment decisions are made by the member.
 A member is eligible to receive a retirement benefit at age fifty and termination of employment.
 The member may elect to receive a lifetime monthly annuity or a lump sum withdrawal.
-The Combined Plan offers features of both the DC Plan and the DB Plan.
-In the Combined Plan, member contributions are invested by the member, and employer contributions are used to fund the defined befit payment at a reduced level from the regular DB Plan.
-The DB portion of the Combined Plan payment is payable to a member on or after age 60; the DC portion of the account may be taken as a lump sum or converted to a lifetime monthly annuity at age 50.
+The CP offers features of both the DBP and the DCP.
+In the CP, member contributions are invested by the member and employer contributions are used to fund the defined benefit payment at a reduced level from the regular DBP.
+The DBP portion of the CP payment is payable to a member on or after age sixty; the DCP portion of the account may be taken as a lump sum payment or converted to a lifetime monthly annuity at age fifty.
 Benefits are established by Chapter 3307 of the Ohio Revised Code.

-A DB or Combined Plan member with five or more years credited service who becomes disabled may qualify for a disability benefit.
+A DBP or CP member with five or more years credited service who becomes disabled may qualify for a disability benefit.
 Eligible spouses and dependents of these active members who die before retirement may qualify for survivor benefits.
-Members in the DC Plan who become disabled are entitled only to their account balance.
-If a member of the DC Plan dies before retirement benefits begin, the member's designated beneficiary is entitled to receive the member's account balance.
+Members in the DCP who become disabled are entitled only to their account balance.
+If a member of the DCP dies before retirement benefits begin, the member's designated beneficiary is entitled to receive the member's account balance.